Wildcrafting Women

 These sessions hold that old village feel.

-A chance to make things together, sit on rugs, drink cacao, and chat about life.
+A chance to make things together, sit together, drink cacao and chat.

 What’s included: